htadicha/Brain-Teaser-word-Quiz/README.md

 I would like to thank:

 My mentor Can Sücüllü for his feedback, advice and guidance in the previous work which served to be of continuos importance;
-Code Institute Slack Community for providing help through Leanrjs channels, small talk and peer reviews of others projects served to be of great importance in this project, in particular:
+Code Institute Slack Community for providing help through Learnjs channels, small talk and peer reviews of others projects served to be of great importance in this project, in particular:
 All the CodeInstitute instructors for their comprehensive training and for the tailored made material that enhanced my understanding of the module.